Mintimate/oh-my-rime/README_en.md

 The following tutorials are available for Linux, macOS and Windows (Xp~)

-0. Install [Rime Input Method](https://rime.im/) and log out or restart the computer;
+1. Install [Rime Input Method](https://rime.im/) and log out or restart the computer;
-1. Download all the configuration files of this warehouse to the local rime configuration file;
+2. Download all the configuration files of this warehouse to the local rime configuration file;
-2. Redeploy Rime;
+3. Redeploy Rime;
-3. Get started
+4. Get started
+5. Make secondary modifications according to your own habits

 ## Tips
 The default address of the local rime configuration file is as follows